Cleveland County Oklahoma assistance.

 Seniors and the disabled can contact Areawide Aging Agency.
 This is part of the nationwide network focused on the elderly.
 They run a help line that gives information on everything from Medicare to food, free medical equipment, government grants, and resources such as DSMP - Diabetes Self-Management.
+There is also a Meals on Wheels delivery service.
 Both seniors and caregivers can get support.
 Click more Areawide Aging Agency in Cleveland County.

 Credit repair and foreclosure counseling

-Oklahoma Credit Counselors provide both free housing and foreclosure counseling, as well as debt reduction and credit repair programs.
+Oklahoma Credit Counselors provide both free housing and foreclosure counseling, as well as debt reduction or credit repair programs.
 Get advice and possible support in dealing with companies you may owe money too, such as a credit card company or medical provider.
 Also gain budgeting and general financial skills from Norman Oklahoma non-profit credit counselors.
-(800) 737-2933
+Call (800) 737-2933.

 Food, clothing, information, and non-financial aid